aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to PPTM or Online App" h2="Export RTF to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format developed by Microsoft that allows users to write and save documents with a variety of formatting options.
+It is a popular format for exchanging documents between different applications and platforms.
+However, PowerPoint (PPTM) is a presentation format developed by Microsoft that is used to create and share presentations.
+Therefore, it is often necessary to convert RTF documents to PPTM in order to make them compatible with PowerPoint.

+<h2>How Aspose.Total helps for RTF to PPTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate RTF to PPTM conversion while using two of it's APIs.
-Load your RTF using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful suite of file automation APIs that enables developers to automate the conversion of RTF to PPTM.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load an RTF document and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPTM file.
+This process can be automated, allowing developers to quickly and easily convert RTF documents to PPTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}